snl-dakota/dakota/DI_CLEANUP_TODO.md

    Reason: this preserves legacy API shape while removing the temporary shim, but it is still structural scaffolding that should eventually be redesigned.

-4. DI construction still relies on runtime-context defaults for some non-component-owned concerns.
+4. DI construction now uses optional `ParallelLibrary` / `OutputManager` injection with internal defaults when callers omit them, but the long-term runtime-service split is still unsettled.
-   Current examples: `outputLevel` and `ScalingOptions`.
+   Current examples: `outputLevel`, `ScalingOptions`, and the broader separation of `ProgramOptions` command-line behavior from library-mode runtime services.

 5. `Model` still converts typed derivative configuration from `Response` back into legacy strings.